 Third, the greater the conformity parameter, the less likely, in general, that the community chooses the correct action.
 When k = .0005, either Correct Consensus or Correct Disagreement is reached 96% of the time, while incorrect outcomes occur 4% of the time on average.
 (Polarization did not occur for small k.)
 When k = .1, the correct outcomes occur only 55% of the time, and incorrect ones 44%.
 The remaining 1% of the time the groups are polarized, meaning that some portion of the individuals take the worse action.
-While these numbers are for particular parameter values, the trend was visible across the entire data set-more conformity means less successful behavior.
+While these numbers are for particular parameter values, the trend was visible across the data set (modulo a few exceptions discussed later)-more conformity means less successful behavior.